 When a client first places the order, they have the option of customizing the name on the front of the box with font selection and colour.
 The next customized option is the name for the individual tabs as each person ordering the bin may want it for different purpose.
 For example, some may be parents who want to organize all their kids artwork, report cards, certificates, etc. Or they might be a female entrepreneur who needs a bin to organize their taxes and business ideas.
 After they selected these two individualized options, I print the custom name for the front of the box using my Cricut Joy and ever carefully place it on the front of the bin, double measuring for perfection.
 Next step, I move forward printing the hanging folder tabs and placing them in the plastic tab holder.
 I then place each tab in order on the hanging folders and put them in the bin.
 Final step is give it to the happy customer to kick start their way to getting organized!

 If you are in Toronto and would like Laura to make you, can contact her and she will take care of the rest!

-Jenna Greenspoon is a mom to Jonah and Addison, aged 8 and 5.
+Jenna Greenspoon is a mom & stepmom to 4 kids between the ages of 8 and 13.
 She loves staying up to date on all things kids and makes sure she is on point with the latest childhood trends!
 She is the owner of Savvy Sassy Moms and manages a team of creative contributors that work hard to keep moms up to date on the latest trends.
 Jenna loves social media and works on a variety of social media campaigns with brands big and small.
 Connect with Savvy Sassy Moms on Instagram